 Public Buildings.
-Public buildings (Phillips-Welshimer Building, Eubanks Activities Center, Richardson Hall, Gally Commons, Old Main, Library, Chapel, Graham Center) will be open only during business hours and/or at other announced times Using facilities after hours requires special permission in advance.
+Public buildings (Phillips-Welshimer Building, Eubanks Activities Center,

+Richardson Hall, Gally Commons, Library, and Graham Center) will be open only during business hours and/or at other announced times Using facilities after hours requires special permission in advance.
+The use of Old Main requires special permission, in advance, at all times.

 Private Buildings.
-Residence halls for single students (Brown, Johnson and Clark Halls) are not open to the public at any time unless advance special event announcements have been made.
+Residence halls for single students (Brown and Johnson Halls) are not open to the public at any time unless advance special event announcements have been made.
 Outside doors automatically lock at curfew.
 Interfering with this policy is a disciplinary offense.
 When the residence halls are open, only the main lobby of each residence hall is open to members of the opposite sex.
 Visitors of the same sex are welcome elsewhere in the residence halls only by invitation or permission.
 University maintenance shops are off limits to everyone except University employees and their escorted guests.

 Non-campus Property.
-Effective July 1, 2016, the University leases housing units in Knoxville for use by students participating in the Engage Knoxville program.
-These housing units are located at 298 Chickamauga Ave, Knoxville, TN 37917, and 2733 Jersey Ave., Knoxville, TN 37919.
-Keys for these units are issued to residents.
+Effective July 1, 2016, the University leases a housing unit in Knoxville for use by students participating in the Engage Knoxville program.
+This housing unit is located at 298 Chickamauga Ave, Knoxville, TN 37917.